Queens College, City University of New York: Campus and facilities

 The college has a low-rise 506-bed residence hall on campus called the Summit Apartments, which opened in late 2009.
-This makes Queens College one of only four CUNY campuses with dorm facilities (the others being Hunter College, the College of Staten Island, and City College).
+This makes Queens College one of six CUNY campuses with dorm facilities (the others being Hunter College, the College of Staten Island, Baruch College, CUNY Graduate Center and City College).

 The college is home to the Aaron Copland School of Music (named for Aaron Copland), which is located in the Music Building.
 The Music Building also houses the music library and the 490-seat LeFrak Concert Hall.

 CUNY School of Law was previously located to the west of the campus of Queens College; while it was always a separate administrative unit of CUNY, the building itself read "CUNY School of Law at Queens College", and was once a building for the Department of Education.
 The CUNY Board of Trustees approved plans for the Law School to be relocated to 2 Court Square in Long Island City, with the first semester of classes held in 2012.
 Queens College has since taken over the former Law School building, now named Queens Hall and home to the college's language departments.

 Townsend Harris High School and The Queens College School for Math, Science and Technology (PS/IS 499) are located at the edge of the Queens College campus.

-An owl, symbolizing knowledge and wisdom, which is carved above the entrance to Jefferson Hall.
+An owl, symbolizing knowledge and wisdom, is carved above the entrance to Jefferson Hall.

 Many of Queens College's original Spanish-style buildings are still in use today.

 Klapper Hall opened in 1955 as the college's first library.
 Named after the college's first president, Paul Klapper, it was renovated in 1992 after the construction of Rosenthal Library.